statechannels/go-nitro/protocols/virtual-fund/readme.md

 - Round 0 and round 1 can be combined into a single round if all parties already know they want to join the virtual channel (rather than one party proposing it to the others).

-- Round 3 can be dispensed with entirely if Bob's initial balance is zero.
+- If Bob's initial balance is zero, it is simple to dispense with Round 3 entirely.
+With more sophisticated state channel logic, round 1 and round 2 may also be combined.